stephenvegagarcia/Qsv/replit.md

 - **C**: Toggle control panel
 - **H**: Toggle help/info panel
+- **P**: Manual ping (emit chirp)

 ### How to Use

 1. Click "Initialize Quantum Sonar" to start
 2. Allow microphone access when prompted
+3. The system automatically emits chirp pings for active sonar
-3. Make sounds or play audio to detect objects
+4. Make sounds or play audio to detect objects
-4. Detected objects appear in the Detection panel on the left
+5. Detected objects appear in the Detection panel on the left with:
+   - Direction (compass bearing)
+   - Distance with accuracy margin
+   - 3D coordinates (if ToF active)
+   - Object classification
-5. The HUD shows:
+6. The HUD shows:
    - Audio level
    - Number of detected objects
    - Quantum processing status
    - Entanglement quality
    - Detection range
+   - Precision mode (ToF Active / Standard)
+   - Calibration status
-6. Press C for controls, H for help
+7. Press C for controls, H for help, P for manual ping